pentahexctf/writeups/2020/Houseplant/Beginner/Beginner 6/README.md

 I'm going to do an actually honest writeup (with no sarcasm this time) because I'm bored and writeups are boring.

-We immediately notices that all the numbers are within the range 9-26.
+We immediately notice that all the numbers are within the range 9-26.
 26 is coincidentally the number of letters in the alphabet.
 Our immediate thought is A1Z26, also known as "letter numbers".

 ```